Priory GP Practice CIC

 The Law, Clinical Governance and Patient Safety:

-In the UK, diazepam is a SCHEDULE 3 CONTROLLED DRUG (class C for criminal purpose/classification)
+In the UK, Diazepam is a SCHEDULE 3 CONTROLLED DRUG (class C for criminal purpose/classification)

-In the 10 years to 2022, there were 591 deaths in Northern Ireland where diazepam was mentioned in the coroner report.
+In the 10 years to 2022, there were 591 deaths in Northern Ireland where Diazepam was mentioned in the coroner report.
 This accounts for approx. 1 in 3 (34.5%) of all drug related deaths reported by the coroner.